stepan-mitkin/drakonwidget/README.md

 ## Download

 DrakonWidget is a plain JavaScript file with no dependencies.
+You can use DrakonWidget with any framework of without one.

 [drakonwidget.js](https://stepan-mitkin.github.io/drakonwidget/libs/drakonwidget.js)